-This course will focus on electrical controls such as switches, sensors, push buttons, relays, motor starters and PLC's and how they are used to control industrial motors and equipment AC and DC drives are also included in this study.
-Prerequisite/Corequisite: MAIN 1504 (4 SCH - 6 contact hours)
+This course will focus on electrical controls such as switches, sensors, push buttons, relays, motor starters and PLC's and how they are used to control industrial motors and equipment.
+AC and DC drives are also included in this study.
+Prerequisites: MAIN 1204 Industrial Fundamentals; MAIN 1504 Basic Electricity; TECH 1003 Technical Math.
+Courses must be completed with a C or better before enrolling in additional MAIN courses

-MAIN 1504 Basic Electricity